WD-Scott/NBA-MVP-Prediction/README.md

 </h1>
 <p align="center">

-The chart shows clearly that the best model is the Extra Trees Regressor (XTrees), and the `train_models` function saves the best model to `best_model.pkl` using the `joblib` library.
+The chart shows that the best model is the Extra Trees Regressor (XTrees), and the `train_models` function saves the best model to `best_model.pkl` using the `joblib` library.

 We import the best model into [Test.ipynb](https://github.com/WD-Scott/DS5110_Project/blob/main/Jupyter%20Notebooks/Test.ipynb) to perform testing on the unseen data.